hnifmaghfur/CRUD-Golang/README.md

 # CRUD-Golang
-This is my repository about laerning Go Language (Golang).
+This is my repository about learning Go Language (Golang).

 ## Already Learned
 - Clean Code